Dillenburg

 The town lies on the German-Dutch holiday road called the Orange Route, joining towns, cities and regions associated with the House of Orange-Nassau, as well as on the German Timber-Frame Road and the Rothaarsteig hiking trail.

 Geography

 Location

 Dillenburg lies on the eastern edge of the Westerwald range in the narrow valley of the river Dill, which flows from Hesse-Westphalia border to Wetzlar, emptying into the Lahn.
+The Dietzhölze flows into the Dill in Dillenburg.

 Neighbouring communities

 Dillenburg borders in the north on the community of Eschenburg, in the east on the community of Siegbach, in the south on the town of Herborn, and the community of Breitscheid, and in the west on the town of Haiger (all in the Lahn-Dill-Kreis).

 Constituent communities

 Dillenburg is divided into the centres of Donsbach, Eibach, Frohnhausen, Manderbach, Nanzenbach, Niederscheld and Oberscheld.

 Donsbach

 Donsbach lies approximately 4 km southwest of the Dillenburg main town.

 Eibach

 Eibach has some 1,450 inhabitants.

 The village, whose livelihood was once based on mining, lies among the other constituent communities of Nanzenbach, Oberscheld and Niederscheld.
 Its healing spring, whose water is heavy with iron, makes the village a favourite among locals.
 At Eastertime, it is decorated.